 - Anglers should also be aware of the impact of taking large fish which are well over the minimum size limit.
 Taking a mature 10lb bass which is at peak breeding age will have much more impact on bass stocks than removing a smaller bass from the sea.

 - By all means keep some fish for the table but don’t go over the top.
 Most anglers are happy to keep a few fish to eat and then return anything else they catch.
 No one is impressed by seeing experience anglers walk off a pier with bin bags full of easy to catch fish such as mackerel and whiting.
-Some areas, such as the popular Devon angling mark Hopes Nose, have imposed bag limits on the number of mackerel anglers can retain.
+As mentioned above, some areas, such as the popular Devon angling mark Hope’s Nose have imposed bag limits on the number of mackerel anglers can retain.

 Unfortunately there will always be problems with a small minority causing anti-social behaviour and general chaos, especially over the summer mackerel season.
 These ‘anglers’ often go armed with a 12ft beachcaster, 8oz weights, strings of daylights and, usually, a case of beer.
 These groups have been known to make the end of piers and other popular marks virtual no-go zones for the general public.
 There is little real anglers can do other than give these people a wide berth and let the general public know they do not represent responsible sea anglers.